Embark on 6 day journey to the heart and soul of gorgeous Basque Country and Rioja wine region.

 Galicia, in the far west, features some of Spain’s most unique and refreshing landscapes.
 Heavily influenced by the Atlantic ocean, Galicia is a Celtic bastion of lush green landscapes and long-kept traditions.
 The coastlines are dotted with ancient fishing villages and sea ports, where little has seemed to change over the past hundreds of years, while the interior of the region is filled with fertile farms still being tended to by hand.

 Although it is a popular destination, the Costa Verde is occupied by more local tourist populations, unlike the millions of foreigners clogging the beaches of the south.
-It’s easy to find yourself turning a corner and feeling well off the beaten tourist path, making the north a favorite for those seeking authenticity.
+It’s easy to find yourself turning a corner and feeling well off the beaten tourist path, making the north a favourite for those seeking authenticity.
 The cycling here can be more wet than you’d expect in Spain, so make sure you’re prepared.